- IAA Overview

 Director Human Resources

-He was previously Head of Corporate Employee Relations with the Health Service Executive.
+He was previously Assistant Chief Executive of the Health Service Employers Agency with particular responsibility for Industrial Relations.
+Following the formation of the Health Service Executive the Agency was subsumed into the Executive where he was appointed Head of Corporate Employee Relations.
 He formerly held senior management positions in Iarnrod Eireann both in operations and human resources.

-Brendan holds a B.A. in Industrial Relations and Personnel Management from the National College of Ireland and a MSc in Human Resource Management from Sheffield Hallam University, UK.
-He is a member of the Chartered Institute of Personnel and Development.
+Brendan holds a B.A. in Industrial Relations and Personnel Management from the National College of Ireland, an MSc in Human Resource Management from Sheffield Hallam University, UK and a Certificate and Diploma in Company Direction from the Institute of Directors.

 Aideen Gahan is a solicitor and the IAA's company secretary.